IneffableChris/SeestadtVision/README.md

 You can freely download this project by pressing the "Code" & "Download"-Button above.

 ## Unity
-the code used here runs on Unity, last tested on version 2020.3.23f1.
+The code used here runs on Unity, last tested on version 2020.3.23f1.
 For more information about the firmware see [https://unity.com/de/download]

 ## Plugins, Tools & Assets
-to deploy and work on the software, following tools are needed:
+To deploy and work on the software, following tools are needed:
 - ARKit (to deploy for iOs)
 - ARCore (to deploy for Android)
 - more specific tools, depending on the version of your phone - those might be installed automatically after switching to "Build for xyz" in the Build Settings.